Port Washington Union Free School District

 The Port Washington Union Free School District – also known as the Port Washington School District or simply Port Schools – is a public school district on the Cow Neck Peninsula within the Town of North Hempstead, in Nassau County, on Long Island, in New York, United States.

 Overview

 Service area

 The Port Washington UFSD serves the villages of Baxter Estates, Manorhaven, Port Washington North, and Sands Point, and the unincorporated hamlet of Port Washington, as well as portions of the villages of Flower Hill and Plandome Manor.

 Superintendent

-The district's interim superintendent of schools is Dr. Christopher Shields.
+The district's superintendent of schools is Dr. Gaurav Passi,.
 Shields was promoted to interim superintendent due to an incident involving former superintendent Dr. Michael Hynes, who had been arrested and charged with a DWI after hitting and seriously injuring a motorcyclist on November 24, 2024; Shields was promoted shortly after Hynes tendered his notice of resignation.

 Mascot

 The district's mascot is the viking.